MatheusVSN/football-league-simulator/README.md

 # FOOTBALL LEAGUE SIMULATOR
-This a project where you can create your own football universe and watch it's story!
-You can follow over 10 south american countries, with each of them having 2 divisions, perhaps you can even see a bottom division 2 team becoming one of the bests eventually 👀
+This is a project where you can create your own football universe and watch its story!
+You can follow over 10 South American countries, each with 2 divisions.
+Perhaps you can even see a bottom division 2 team eventually becoming one of the best 👀

 ## Features
 - Creating your own universe with a unique campaign